webamigos/RagenAI/README.md

 ## Working with Temporal

-Temporal is a great tool for managing async tasks without complexity of managing queues and preparing, testing, maintaining distributed architecture.
+Temporal is a great tool for managing async tasks without the complexity of managing queues and architecture.
+I allow easily testing and maintaining distributed architecture.
 One workflow can be used by many apps.

 We can use it for:
 * Document processing workflow